Semi-automatically optimized calibration of internal combustion engines: Mathematical Problem Description

 In our setting, knowledge of the engine behavior with respect to variations of its actuator settings is obtained by means of physical experiments on a test bench.
 In addition to the revolution frequency, typical actuators include the injected fuel quantity, the injection angle, or the valve pressure.
 The generated torque of the engine is a measurand.

 Technically there is a relevant distinction between direct and controlled actuators.
 Direct actuators such as injected fuel quantity, injection angle, or valve pressure can be set directly on the engine, while controlled actuators are set indirectly.
 For example, the revolution frequency is a controlled actuator that is regulated via a brake on the engine shaft.
 However, in our mathematical model this distinction is not relevant.
-Here all actuator setting are considered as coordinates of points in the admissible domain $\domain$, while measured values such as the engine torque and exhaust emissions yield coordinates of points in the admissible range $\codomain$.

 The aforementioned side constraints include limits on pollutant emission as well as physical requirements such as engine temperature limits.
 They necessitate that not only torque, but several other output values of the engine are measured as well.
 A realistic engine model features $m\geq 8$ actuators and $n\geq 14$ measurands.
 In our mathematical model we represent the relation between the setting of $m$ actuators and $n$ sensor values by a function